An explosive Civil War plot in Downtown Frederick

 About the Author

-Jake Wynn is the Programming Coordinator for the National Museum of Civil War Medicine.
-Jake has worked for the Fredericksburg and Spotsylvania National Park and at a variety of Frederick historical sites, and would enthusiastically describe himself as a “history nerd.”Tags: Diabolical Plot, Episode 6, Explosives, Frederick, Maryland Posted in: Mercy Street PBS
+Jake Wynn is the Director of Interpretation at the National Museum of Civil War Medicine.
+He also writes independently at the Wynning History blog.Tags: Diabolical Plot, Episode 6, Explosives, Frederick, Maryland Posted in: Mercy Street PBS